When the Saints Go Marching In (sports anthem): Other sports

 In college basketball, it is chanted by the University of Oregon student section (the Oregon Pit Crew), replacing "Saints" with "Ducks".

 It is often played by the pep band during breaks in play.
 However, none of these teams use a true Dixieland version, but a version more suited to a college fight song.

-It is played by St. Mary's School Yala, a high school in Kenya.
+It is played by St. Mary's School Yala, a high school in Kenya, as well as St. Anthony High School in California.

 At the 1984 Summer Olympics singer Etta James performed the song during the opening ceremonies.

 Versions

 St Kilda Saints Football Club version lyrics

 This has been in use since the 1970s by the St. Kilda Saints Football Club.
 The version of the song was recorded by the Fable Singers by permission under license and only mentions the St. Kilda Football Club.
 The Official St. Kilda Football Club song is played at the ground when the St. Kilda Football Club Players run out before a game and after a St. Kilda victory in the Australian Football League, followed by a hearty rendition of the song by the players in the rooms after the match (it is broadcast by permission).